kise999/kise999/README.md

 - 👋 Hi, I’m Powell Granger
 - 👀 I’m interested in new technologies, programming languages, hiking, swimming and tennis.
-And I like animals especially dogs.
+And I like animals especially dogs🐕.
-- 🌱 I’m currently learning Blockchain technology and fell down the web3 rabbit hole
+- 🌱 I’m currently learning Solana Blockchain technology and fell down the web3 rabbit hole
-- 💞️ I’m looking to work on web3 and collaborate on expanding the reach of blockchain knowledge and usage
+- 💞️ I’m looking to work on web3 and collaborate on expanding the reach of Solana blockchain knowledge and usage
 - 📫 Reach me by email - powellgranger0@gmail.com

 <!---